-- 1. This Methodology establishes a coordinated operational security analysis in accordance with Article 75 of the SO Regulation. - This methodology shall cover the coordination of operational security analysis at Pan-European level and it applies to all TSOs, RSCs, DSOs, CDSOs and SGUs as defined in Article 2 of the SO Regulation. - TSOs from jurisdictions outside the area referred to in Article 2(2) of the SO Regulation may participate in the coordination of operational security analysis on a voluntary basis, provided that: - (a) for them to do so is technically feasible and compatible with the requirements of the SO Regulation; - (b) they agree that they shall have the same rights and responsibilities with respect to the coordination of operational security analysis as the TSOs referred to in paragraph 2;
+- 1. The CSAM establishes a coordinated operational security analysis in accordance with Article 75 of the SO Regulation. - 2.
+The CSAM shall cover the coordination of operational security analysis at Pan-European level and it applies to all TSOs, RCCs, DSOs, CDSOs and SGUs as defined in Article 2 of the SO Regulation. - 3.
+TSOs from jurisdictions outside the area referred to in Article 2(2) of the SO Regulation may participate in the coordination of operational security analysis on a voluntary basis, provided that: - (a) for them to do so is technically feasible and compatible with the requirements of the SO Regulation;